Mt Mahler and Mt Richthofen, the high point in the Never Summer Mountains.

-From Ruby Jewel Road, it is fast downhill to the Lumberjack trail and a rolling traverse through a large meadow to the Bockman road crossing and final crew access location.
+From Ruby Jewel Road, it is fast downhill to the Lumberjack trail and a rolling traverse through a large meadow to the Bockman Aid Station and final crew access location.
 The final climb is a slow grind up to the Gould Mountain saddle on a mix of forest road and rough logging roads.
 The final descent from the saddle will bring you out to Highway 14, which must be crossed by the Ranger Lakes Campground before the final two groomer miles into the finish.

-The course will be well marked with hot pink flagging tape plus extra pin flags and flour at important intersections.
+The course will be well marked with hot pink flagging plus extra pin flags and flour at important intersections.
 On longer stretches of trail, flagging will be placed approximately every quarter mile.
 Turns will be marked heavily with 3-4 extra flags before the turn and 3-4 flags within line of sight leading away in the right direction.
 So if you see a lot of flags, pay attention and watch for the next turn.
 If you don’t see any flags for over 10 minutes you’re likely off course and need to turn back.

 Some of the “trails” that the course uses can be rough and overgrown, and are at times barely recognizable as trail.
 So keep your head up and follow the course markings at all times.
 Cattle and other wildlife in the area may damage or completely remove course markings.
 So we highly recommend uploading GOX tracks to your watch or GOS device if you can, or bringing both maps and written directions to follow the course.